The content in this guide supports students taking part in the DCU History in Your Hands project in 2025/2026.

-This project is led by DCU Library in partnership with the DCU Writing Centre and DCU's School of History and Geography.
+This project is led by DCU Library in partnership with DCU's School of History and Geography.

 It is structured around teaching fourth and fifth year secondary school students how to plan, research and write their research study as part of Leaving Certificate History.

-The History in your Hands project is generously funded by DCU Library with support from Student Support and Development.
+The History in your Hands project is generously funded by DCU Library.

 Three local secondary schools are taking part in this year's History in Your Hands project; Dominican College Griffith Avenue, St. Vincent's Boys Secondary School, Glasnevin and Trinity Comprehensive Ballymun.